Multi-armed bandits for resource efficient, online optimization of language model pre-training: the use case of dynamic masking: Background

-The analytical form of the MLM loss function, which is a function of the hyperparameters $\psi$ used and the data where it is evaluated, is in general complex and unknown.
-However, estimates of the MLM loss are available at every epoch $e$ of pre-training, \ie an empirical estimate $\bar{y}_{e}$ of the MLM loss can be computed.
-For the sake of fair comparisons under different training setups (\eg mini-batch sizes or other hyperparameters), per-epoch \textit{averaged} empirical MLM losses are computed in the validation dataset $D_{val}$,
+The analytical form of the MLM loss, a function of selected hyperparameters $\psi$ and the data where it is evaluated, is in general complex and unknown.
+However, estimates of the MLM loss are available at every pre-training epoch $e$.
+Namely, an empirical estimate of the MLM loss can be computed in the validation set.
+For fair comparisons under different training setups (\eg mini-batch sizes and hyperparameters), per-epoch \textit{averaged} empirical MLM losses are computed in the validation dataset $D_{val}$,

-The pre-training objective is to find the TLM architecture that minimizes the MLM loss for the whole dataset $D$ and its masked version $\widehat{D}$.
-In practice, this minimization is commonly executed via stochastic gradient-descent methods, run for $e=1,\cdots, E,$ epochs with randomly drawn mini-batches $D_{b} \in D$,
+where we drop the dependency with respect to TLM parameters $w$ and the masked validation dataset $\widehat{D_{val}}$ to avoid notation clutter.